diamirio/backend-nx-skeleton/packages/nestjs-util/README.md

 ### Maintenance

-The maintenance module gives you the possibility to generate and remove a lock file, as well as checking if the lock file exists and throwing a preconfigured `ServiceUnavailableException` error.
+The maintenance module gives you the possibility to generete and remove a lock file, as well as checking if the lock file exists and throwing a preconfigured `ServiceUnavailableException` error.
 You may use the maintenance module anywhere in your project, e.g. for database migrations.

 **Usage**